×

 802.11a

-Released in 1999, 802.11a IEEE standard operates in 5 GHz band to better suit the open space offices.
-It upgraded the 802.11 version which became inoperative over time.
-The maximum data rate of 802.11a reached to 54 Mbps (megabits per second).
-However, the range of signals remained rather poor.
+Released in 1999, the 802.11a IEEE standard operates in the 5 GHz band to better suit open-space offices.
+It upgraded the original 802.11 version, which became inefficient over time.
+The maximum data rate of 802.11a reached 54 Mbps.
+However, due to the higher frequency, its signal range remained relatively poor compared to lower-frequency standards.

 802.11b

-This standard was also created in mid-1999, operating in 2.4 GHz frequency band.
-It came to be accepted as the ultimate wireless LAN technology in time.
+This standard was also finalized in 1999, operating in the 2.4 GHz frequency band.
+It became the first widely accepted wireless LAN technology for home and office use.
 802.11b has the capacity to reach a maximum data rate of 11 Mbps.
+While revolutionary at the time, it is now considered obsolete for modern internet needs.

 802.11g